t0mg/pd-camera/README.md

 # PD-Camera project

 PD-Camera is an unofficial, experimental accessory for [Panic Inc.](https://panic.com/)'s [Playdate](https://play.date) handheld console, which as the name hopefully suggests allows the device to record pictures as well as animated gifs, in whopping  1-bit color and QVGA (320x240) resolution.
-Kind of like the [1998 accessory for that other monochrome handheld device](https://en.wikipedia.org/wiki/Game_Boy_Camera).
+Kind of similar to the [1998 accessory for that other monochrome handheld device](https://en.wikipedia.org/wiki/Game_Boy_Camera) (which has 2-bit color and fewer pixels).

 > **This repository contains the hardware and firmware of the PD-Camera accessory.
 The source for the companion app that runs on the Playdate itself can be found [here](https://github.com/t0mg/pd-camera-app).**

 Here's a one minute intro video (click to watch).

 [![Watch the project's trailer video on YouTube](https://img.youtube.com/vi/sbAL9xYFmcQ/0.jpg)](https://www.youtube.com/watch?v=sbAL9xYFmcQ)

-For more context on how this project came to be, you can find its devlog [on Playdate's Dev forum](https://devforum.play.date/t/playdate-oneil-camera/11043).

 ## Disclaimer